International Student Handbook

 Getting to Edinburgh

-Induction for most international students takes place week beginning 3 September 2023.
-Admissions will have sent you an email to inform you of your exact course start date.
-Learn more about the induction programme.
+Induction for most international students takes place week beginning 8 January 2024.
+Admissions will send you an email to inform you of your exact course start date.
+Learn more about the induction programme

 You may wish to plan your travel so that you have a few days to rest, get over any jetlag and get used to your new surroundings before the student induction.
 If you do intend to arrive earlier than your lease begins, please contact your chosen accommodation in advance to make sure it is available.